OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-04.md

 ## 1 Kings 4:21

-Now Solomon ruled over all the kingdoms
+Solomon ruled over all the kingdoms
 from the River to the land of the Philistines and to the border of Egypt;
 they brought tribute and served Solomon all the days of his life.